Townsend Hook (locomotive): Preservation

 In 1962 the NGRS acquired a site in a former quarry at Brockham, Surrey, only a few miles from Betchworth, to build a museum dedicated to industrial and narrow gauge railways.
-Townsend Hook moved there in 1962, being joined there by former Betchworth Orenstein & Koppel diesel locos no. 6 Monty and No. 7 The Major, as well as two Betchworth wagons.
-In 1976 Townsend Hook appeared in the Doctor Who serial, The Deadly Assassin, along with other Brockham exhibits.
+Townsend Hook moved there in 1962, being joined there by former Betchworth Orenstein & Koppel diesel locos No. 6 Monty and No. 7 The Major, as well as two Betchworth wagons.
+In 1976 Townsend Hook appeared in the Doctor Who serial The Deadly Assassin, along with other Brockham exhibits.

 In 1982, the Brockham Museum was forced to close, mainly due to access problems.
 Townsend Hook was moved, along with the rest of the collection, to Amberley Museum.
 There it stood outside until 1995, when it was moved to Eastleigh College to undergo restoration.
 Townsend Hook was dismantled and work undertaken on the frames, and new axle boxes and axle bearings were cast.
-Unfortunately, due to a change in curriculum at the college work on Townsend Hook was abandoned and it was eventually returned to Amberley where it was stored in a partially dismantled condition until 2010 when work on a cosmetic overhaul was started in earnest.
+However, due to a change in curriculum at the college work on Townsend Hook was abandoned.
+It was eventually returned to Amberley where it was stored in a partially dismantled condition until 2010, when work on a cosmetic overhaul was started in earnest.
 A return to steam is unlikely for the foreseeable future, due to the limited use the loco would receive, and also that many items such as the boiler and water tanks would need to be replaced.

 In July 2016 Townsend Hook visited the Talyllyn Railway in Tywyn, Wales, as a static exhibit as part of a gala to bring together all five surviving locos in the UK built by Fletcher, Jennings and Co.